 Since the above article was written, Kent State received an additional recognition for Autism Programs with BestValueSchools.org

-The Autism Initiative Committee is comprised of students, faculty, staff, and parents who work together to support and empower students with Autism Spectrum Disorder (ASD) at Kent State University.
-This committee meets once a month throughout the academic year to discuss challenges, resources, projects, and how we can promote success for ASD students.
+The Autism Task Force is comprised of students, faculty, staff, and parents who work together to support and empower students with Autism Spectrum Disorder (ASD) at Kent State University.
+This committee meets throughout the academic year to discuss challenges, resources, projects, and how we can promote success for ASD students.
 Anyone and everyone interested in joining the committee is more than welcome to our team.

 Kent State Autism Connections on Social Media